StilettoFiend/OpenScienceTraining/README.md

 - `Lecture3-Publishing` is a slide deck designed to provide a basic introduction to academic publication.
 The presentation includes schematics for use in describing the "traditional" model of science publishing, as well as Green and Gold formats.
 This slide deck is provided in both .ODP and .PPTX formats.

+Video footage from the course pilot in January 2013 can be viewed on the Open Science Training Initiative site, www.opensciencetraining.com/movielist.php

 SUPPLEMENTARIES:
 ------------------------------------------------